Jonny999999/kicad-library-jonny/README.md

 - Symbols are accessible as usual in the schematic-editor in the "Add Symbols" tool menu.
 - Footprints can be assigned in the "Footprint Assignment Tool."
 - **Note:** Most footprints currently lack custom symbols.
 Use generic symbols (e.g., Fuse or Screw Terminal) from the KiCad library in schematic-editor and manually map them in the assignment tool (`Tools` -> `Assign Footprints`),
-- **Library Identification:** All custom libraries have `_libJonny` appended to explicitly distinguish them from standard libraries.
+- **Library Identification:** All custom libraries have `_libJonny` appended to explicitly distinguish them from standard libraries and to prevent any conflicts.

 ---